B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 Depending on your product and audience, you might add:

-Don’t add these sections just because—only if they serve your specific ICP’s needs.
+Don’t add sections just because.
+Only if they serve your specific ICP’s needs.

 Your mobile homepage should follow the same logical flow, but optimize for: